Scientific Name

 Description

-Crassula muscosa f. variegata is a small succulent plant with tiny, variegated light green and creamy leaves, densely packed around the thin stem, forming a square mass.
-It grows as an intricate bush up to 12 inches (30 cm) tall.
-The flowers are small and yellow-green.
+Crassula muscosa f. variegata is a small succulent plant with tiny, variegated leaves densely packed around the slender stem, forming a square mass.
+It grows into an intricate bush, reaching up to 12 inches (30 cm) tall.
+The leaves are light green and cream-colored.

-Plant in a well-drained soil in part to full coastal sun to light shade or indoors.
-If planting indoors, place in a room that gets a lot of sunlight, such as near a southern-facing window.
-Best color maintained with a little shade even on the coast.
+Plant in well-drained soil in part or full coastal sun to light shade or indoors.
+If planting indoors, place it in a room with plenty of sunlight, such as near a southern-facing window.
+The best color is maintained with a bit of shade, even on the coast.

 Watch Chain has typical watering needs for a succulent.
 It's best to use the "soak and dry" method and allow the soil to dry out completely between waterings.

-Since Watch Chain is not cold hardy, it should be brought indoors when the temperature falls below 20°F (-6.7°C).
+Since the Watch Chain is not cold-hardy, it should be brought indoors when the temperature falls below 20°F (-6.7°C).

-During the growing season, the plants should be fed with a controlled release fertilizer.
-They can be fed weekly with a weak liquid solution.
+The plants should be feed with a controlled-release fertilizer during the growing season.
+They can be feed weekly with a weak liquid solution.

-While in summer it needs a lot more water and it should be not exposed to full sun, as it only values brightness but would suffer under excessive sunlight.
-When these conditions are not met the plant begins to dry and stiffen, generally starting from the base of the stem up to the tips… – See more at: How to Grow and Care for a Watch Chain (Crassula muscosa)
+In summer, it needs much more water, and it should not be exposed to full sun, as it values brightness but would suffer from excessive sunlight.
+When these conditions are not met, the plant begins to dry and stiffen, generally starting at the base of the stem and working up to the tips.

 Links